iceBear67/derpshare/README.md

 # DERPShare
 A simple Proof-Of-Concept server for sharing DERP servers among multiple tailnets.
+Thanks to tailscale/safesocket, Linux, Windows and Darwin are supported.

 ## Usage

-To begin with, your DERP node _must_ support the `--verify-server-url` option, which can be checked in derpers' help message. (`-h` option)
+To begin with, your DERP node _must_ support the `--verify-client-url` option, which can be checked in derpers' help message. (`-h` option)

 Once `share.go` is built and ran at first time, a configuration named `config.json` will be automatically generated.
 ```json